 “Oh, come on,” Kyle shouts, punching the robot’s remote in frustration.
 He controls the navigation, while April controls its weapons.
 The robot isn’t responding to either of their commands.

 The audience cheers when the dome robot attacks BRAD.
-Sparks fly as the smaller robot’s blade pounds repeatedly on the torso of their machine.
-Seeing how Middletown’s robot is unresponsive, the officials are set to call a forfeit; however, BRAD’s saw arm suddenly comes to life and rips the dome in half like a piece of cheese.
-The crowd is silenced, not believing what they have witnessed, before erupting in cheers.
+Sparks fly as the smaller robot’s blade pounds repeatedly on BRAD’s torso.
+Seeing how Middletown’s robot is unresponsive, the officials are ready to call a forfeit; however, BRAD’s saw arm suddenly comes to life and rips the dome in half like a piece of cheese.
+The crowd is silenced; they don’t believe what they have witnessed.
+Then they erupt into cheers.

 “I didn’t touch anything,” April says.
-“It just went on and did it itself.”
+“It just went on and did it by itself.”

 “Well, hey,” Edgar starts.